fishme/node-red-contrib-slack-bolt/README.md

 #### Registry

-This node enalbe the following Slack functions.
+This node enable the following Slack functions.

 - Actions
 - Events